-Where to Start Finding Insurance for Study Abroad
+Where Can I Start Finding Insurance for my Abroad Trip?

 As you prepare for your time overseas, a great jumping-off point is reaching out to your program provider, whether that be your own school, a foreign institution, or a third-party provider.
 Staff members should be able to offer information about health insurance, including what coverage you need to meet any program or host country requirements.
 They can also tell you what, if anything, they offer.